sabinio/AssistDeploy/README.md

     ]
 }
 ```
 The json has a section that declares the folder/project/environment/environment description which is used throuhgout the deployment process.
 These can be overwritten by the functions if necessary.
 Any parameter, either package or project, will reference an environment variable.
 So all parameters have parents that are an environment variable.
-Whether a parameter is a package or project only matters in one sense: a package parameter will have to include a "objectName" string with the value set to the package it exists in.
+Whether a parameter is a package or project only matters in one sense: a package parameter will have to include an "objectName" string with the value set to the package it exists in.
 The "value" of each parameter will be the "variableName".

 Below is an example of just two project parameters with two environment variables.
 ```json